tepokato/vogue_vault/README.md

 ## Core Features

-- Browse profiles and services for barbers, hairdressers, nail technicians, and other beauty professionals
+- Browse profiles and services for barbers, hairdressers, nail technicians, tattoo artists, and other beauty professionals
 - Book, reschedule, and cancel appointments across all service types
 - Manage professional calendars and time slots
 - Local data persistence with Hive